 When your chicks arrive…take each chick individually and dip its beak in the water.
 This immediately gets each chick drinking.
 When you dip the beak they should then throw their head back and open and close their mouth quickly…as soon as they do this let them go.
 Most will then go back and drink more!
 The first day sprinkle starter feed on the floor as well as offer it in troughs.
 This makes it very easy for the chicks to find food.
 The faster they get eating and drinking the better.
 Most chicks, once they had a drink, will automatically start looking for food so have it already there for them.
 You may waste a little putting it on the brooder floor, but it’s very important in seeing that they get a good start.
 Again (and this can’t be stressed enough!) never let your chicks run out of feed or water.
 Most chick loss happens when they don’t get a good start eating and drinking.

 Make certain that the heat bulb is hung securely.
-Especially don’t let it fall and touch anything, as this can be a fire source, especially with in conjunction with bedding materials.
+Especially don’t let it fall and touch anything, as this can be a fire source, especially within conjunction with bedding materials.
 If the room is open and not heated, it might be better to use a regular heat lamp rather than a light bulb.
-The important thing is to keep a circle of appropriate heat for the amount of chicks you have.
+The important thing is to keep a circle of appropriate heat for the number of chicks you have.

 There are many sources for birds and equipment.
-A check at your local farm supply store such as Farm & Fleet or Big R will be the best place to get equipment as well as starter feed.
+A check at your local farm-supply stores such as Farm & Fleet or Big R will be the best place to get equipment as well as starter feed.
 A good feed salesman familiar with your area is a valuable asset.

 Raising poultry is a great way to put food on the table.
 It takes minutes per day and not a lot of expense.
 Once grown, chickens love goodies like garden scraps and kitchen waste.
 Most of all, you’ll find that store eggs don’t begin to compare with eggs from your own hens.